Ants Pest Control & Extermination

 Ghost Ants

 Ghost ants are very hard to see, as their name implies.
-Their body is transparent and they are only about 1.5 mm in length.
+Their body are transparent and they are only about 1.5 mm in length.
 They will eat almost anything, but prefer sweeter foods like honey and molasses.
-They also are attracted to grease and greasy foods like rashers.
-The thing with ghost ants is that you may not even realize you have a colony inside the home until they all swarm out when you leave something edible on the table, floor or counter.
+They are also attracted to grease and greasy foods like rashers.
+The thing with ghost ants is that you may not even realise you have a colony inside the home until they all swarm out when you leave something edible on the table, floor or counter.

 Roger’s Ants

 Roger’s ants are caramel coloured and about 2 mm in length.
 They have a stinger and use it quite readily.
 They prefer living indoors and forage almost constantly for food.
-Adults can develop wings, in which case you will need a professional exterminator to apply a flying ants killer treatment.
+Adults can develop wings, in which case, professional ant extermination may be required to apply flying ant treatments.
 Roger’s ants are commonly found around water sources, like around drain pipe entry points.

 If you have pets that eat in the home, take up their food bowls when they are finished eating.
 Certain ants will swiftly swarm to pet food bowls.
 They may be so small you don’t even see them, but you’ll know when your pet eschews the food.